cmarcusreid/git-status-cache-posh-client/README.md

 ## Setup ##

-Register `GitStatusCachePoshClient.psm1` with `Import-Module` to make the `Get-GitStatusFromCache` command available.
+Run install.ps1 to download GitStatusCache.exe and add the module registration to your $PROFILE.
+This will make the `Get-GitStatusFromCache` command available.

 	D:\git-status-cache-posh-client [master +1 ~0 -0 !]> Get-Module GitStatusCachePoshClient